CP1401/Practicals/prac_06/README.md

 ## Important!
 Learn then Do
 Do not attempt this practical without learning from the lectures.
-If you're here trying to this practical and you have not watched all of the lecture videos + attempted all of the "do this now" exercises from those, then...
+If you're here trying to complete this practical and you have not watched all of the lecture videos + attempted all of the "do this now" exercises from those, then...
-*Stop* and do that now.
+**Stop and do that now!**
 Go learn what we are trying to teach you - then, and only then - come back and do the practical exercises, using that knowledge.

-**All students (internal and external), please submit your prac work via LearnJCU each week by the due date for your situation.**
+**All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

 In your PyCharm practicals project, you should be using a new folder for each prac.
 For this practical, create a new folder called `prac_06` to store all of the files.